xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 ### Launch an Ubuntu LXC container

-Using the standard ubuntu templates available with lxc, let's create and start the ubuntu container inside devbox:
+Using the standard ubuntu template available with lxc, let's create and start the ubuntu container inside devbox:

 <div class="highlighter-rouge">
 <pre class="highlight">